 - New Users who accessed this view for the first time

-- Duration, which gives average time spent per visit on this view
+- Duration, which shows the average time spent per visit on this view

 - Landings on this view, for users who started your application with this view or landed on your webpage